BDC Hamburger Icon

 Bottom LineBottom line

-No one who provides a professional service is beyond the scope of negligence accusations.
-This is why having the right business insurance in place is essential.
+No professional service provider is beyond the scope of negligence accusations, so it's essential to have the right business insurance in place.

 Examples of professional negligence